 - assist with local Charlottesville arrangements relating to student accommodations

-- Carry out other program-related duties as needed
+- carry out other Programs-related duties as needed

-Our organization offers a fast-paced, creative, and collaborative work environment located on Central Grounds at the University of Virginia.
-Rare Book School, a non-profit organization, separate from but affiliated with the University, provides cutting-edge, specialized instruction vital for understanding and preserving artifacts central to our cultural heritage.
+Our organization offers a fast-paced, creative, and collaborative work environment, currently located on Central Grounds at the University of Virginia.
+Rare Book School, a non-profit organization, separate from but associated with the University, provides cutting-edge, specialized instruction vital for understanding and preserving artifacts central to our cultural heritage.

-Required qualifications: Qualified applicants must have a bachelor’s degree; strong attention to detail; steady work ethic; integrity; strong written and oral communication skills; an interest in planning events; proficiency with the Mac operating system and MS Office Suite; ability to work with database systems; and the ability to deliver high-quality customer service.
-The Program Assistant/Associate must also be able to work longer hours, including weekends, during class sessions, and be able to travel to satellite course locations as needed.
+Required qualifications: Qualified applicants must have a bachelor’s degree; strong attention to detail; steady work ethic; integrity; strong written and oral communication skills; the ability to perform repetitive tasks for sustained periods of time; ability to work with computers on a daily basis; and the ability to deliver high-quality customer service.
+The Admissions Officer must also be able to work longer hours, including weekends, during the course sessions, most of which are in the summer.

-This is a full-time, year-round, non-exempt, salaried position.
-Starting salary ranges from $34,000 to $38,000, depending on qualifications and experience.
-Benefits include health and dental insurance, annual leave, sick leave, an RBS course each year, and a 403(b) retirement plan with matching contributions.
+This is a full-time, non-exempt, salaried position.
+Starting salary ranges from $37,000 to $42,000, depending on qualifications and experience.
+Benefits include health, vision, and dental insurance, annual leave, sick leave, long-term disability, an RBS course each year, and a 403(b) retirement plan with matching contributions.

 Applicants should submit the following materials:

-2) A curriculum vitae, including the phone numbers and email addresses of at least three references
+- The phone numbers and email addresses of at least three professional references

-Please send electronic copies of materials to Laura Perrings, Director of Programs & Education, at firstname.lastname@example.org.
+Please send materials electronically to Laura Perrings, Director of Programs & Education, at firstname.lastname@example.org.
 Applications received by 26 April will receive preferred consideration.